+Are you searching for top accounting jobs that are both in demand and lucrative?
 Are you a manager looking to attract the best people in the accounting and finance field?
-Are you a candidate searching for top accounting jobs that are both in demand and lucrative?
 Not only can you establish a starting accounting salary, based on experience, skills and job complexity, but you can find salary ranges for nearly 200 positions.

 The 2018 Robert Half Salary Guide for Accounting and Finance Professionals has accounting salary benchmarks, as well as spotlights on corporate and industry accounting, public accounting, and financial services.
 There's data on the effect of digital transformation on hiring, along with lists of sought-after soft skills, top certificates and degrees, and in-demand technology skills.
 If you want a breakdown of local markets for accounting salary levels, that's in the guide, too.